Skip to content Skip to footer

 Weather

-Juba experiences a tropical wet and dry climate with high temperatures averaging around 30-35°C throughout the year.
-The rainy season typically occurs from May to October, with heavy rainfall and high humidity.
-The dry season from November to April offers more comfortable temperatures and clear skies.
+Juba has a tropical wet and dry climate with high temperatures averaging around 30-35°C (86-95°F) throughout the year.
+The city experiences distinct wet and dry seasons, with heavy rainfall from April to November.

 Language

-The official language of South Sudan is English, widely used in government, education, and business.
-Local tribal languages such as Arabic, Dinka, Nuer, and Bari are also spoken by various ethnic groups.
+The official languages in Juba are English and Arabic.
+Additionally, local languages such as Bari, Dinka, Nuer, and others are widely spoken by various ethnic groups.

 Cost Of Living